jhpyle/docassemble/_docs/fields.md

 works much like a [standard question with a "Continue" button that sets a variable to `True`](#field).

-The interview flow in this interview is set by the [`code`] block.
+The interview flow in this DALang is set by the [`code`] block.
-First the interview asks about the user's favorite fruit, vegetable, and fungus.
+First the Steward asks about the user's favorite fruit, vegetable, and fungus.
 Then the `review` screen is shown.
 Then the final screen is shown.

-### <a name="skip undefined"></a>Ensuring variables are defined first
+### <a name="skip undefined"></a>Ensuring Variables are Defined First

-By default, when a `review` block encounters and undefined variable, it does not seek out its definition.
-This is so you can have a single review block that is used throughout your interview (or a section of your interview), where the user only sees that fields that have already been asked about.
+By default, when a `review` component encounters and undefined variable, it does not seek out its definition.
+This is so you can have a single review screen that is used throughout an interview (or a section of your interview), where the user only sees that fields that have already been asked about.

-If you would like to use the functionality of a `review` block, but you want all the variables to be defined first, set `skip undefined` to `False`:
+If you would like to use the functionality of a `review` component, but you want all the variables to be defined first, set `skip undefined` component to `False`:

 {% highlight yaml %}